talkjs/tutorials/how-to-use-custom-data-to-style-your-talkjs-chat/how-to-use-custom-data-to-style-your-chat.md

 });
 ```

-After creating 4 users, we create three conversations.
+After creating four users, we create three conversations.
 We set the participants for each of these conversations.

 ```javascript
 let conversation1 = talkSession.getOrCreateConversation("customStyleChat1");